learnenough/rails_tutorial_6th_edition_gemfiles/README.md

   - Initial [`Gemfile`](https://github.com/mhartl/rails_tutorial_6th_edition_gemfiles/blob/master/sample_app/Gemfile_initial)
   - Final [`Gemfile`](https://github.com/mhartl/rails_tutorial_6th_edition_gemfiles/blob/master/sample_app/Gemfile)

 *Note*: The easiest way to copy a Gemfile is to click on the relevant link and then select “Raw”.

 ![Finding the raw version of a Gemfile](https://cdn.learnenough.com/finding_raw_version.png)

-Selecting all (Ctrl/Cmd-A, depending on system) and copying (Ctrl/Cmd-C) then lets you paste (Ctrl/Cmd-V) into your application’s Gemfile.
+Selecting all (Ctrl/Cmd-A, depending on system) and copying (Ctrl/Cmd-C) then lets you paste (Ctrl/Cmd-V) the result into your application’s Gemfile.

 ![The raw version of a Gemfile](https://cdn.learnenough.com/raw_version.png)